Brisbane: Ecology

 Brisbane is located within the South East Queensland biogeographic region, and is home to numerous Eucalyptus varieties.
 Common trees in Brisbane include the Moreton Bay fig, an evergreen banyan with large buttress roots named for the region which are often lit with decorative lights in the inner city, as well as the jacaranda, a subtropical tree native to South America which line many avenues and parks and bloom with purple flowers during October.
 Other trees common to the metropolitan area include Moreton Bay chestnut, broad-leaved paperbark, poinciana, weeping lilli pilli and Bangalow palm.
 Some of the banks of the Brisbane River and Moreton Bay are home to mangrove wetlands.
+The red poinsettia is the original official floral emblem of Brisbane, however it is native to Central America.
+An additional floral emblem, the Brisbane wattle, which is native to the Brisbane area, was added in 2023.

 Brisbane is home to numerous bird species, with common species including rainbow lorikeets, kookaburras, galahs, Australian white ibises, Australian brushturkeys, Torresian crows, Australian magpies and noisy miners.
 Common reptiles include common garden skinks, Australian water dragons, bearded dragons and blue-tongued lizards.
 Common ringtail possums and flying foxes are common in parks and yards throughout the city, as are common crow butterflies, blue triangle butterflies, golden orb-weaver spiders and St Andrew's Cross spiders.
 The Brisbane River is home to many fish species including yellowfin bream, flathead, Australasian snapper, and bull sharks.
 The waters of Moreton Bay are home to dugongs, humpback whales, dolphins, mud crabs, soldier crabs, Moreton Bay bugs and numerous shellfish species.
+The koala and the graceful tree frog are the official faunal emblems of Brisbane, however both are increasingly less common due to the effects of increased development and climate change.